emm-jay-ahh/terminal_t1a3/README.md

 <br />

 The Network Settings tool is using 'ifconfig' rather than the newer 'ip address'.

-I'm old skool and have not embraced the change yet.
+I'm old skool and have not embraced the change yet, so shoot me.

-Would you please check if this is installed by running the following command
+Would you please check if this is installed by running the following command.

 ```
 ifconfig
 ```

-Otherwise, you can install with the following command
+Otherwise, if not installed, you can install with the following command

 ```